jaybdhruv/sqlalchemy-challenge/README.md

 <h2>Temperature Analysis</h2>

-I also used unpaired t-test to see if there is a meaningful difference between the temperature in, for example, June and December?
+I also used unpaired t-test to see if there is a meaningful difference between the temperature in, for example, June and December.

 My analysis and related jupyter notebook is available in repo.